0:00 / 0:00

 Main Filter Assembly

-- Make sure the filter house O-ring is in place (see image).
+1. Make sure the filter house o-ring is in place (see image).

-- Put a filter inside the clear filter housing.
+2. Insert the filter cartridge into the clear filter housing.

-- Screw the housing onto the filter base by hand.
-Use the filter wrench only if you ever need to take it apart
+4. Screw the housing onto the filter base by hand until snug.
+Use the filter wrench only if you ever need to remove it for maintenance; do not overtighten.

 Strainer Installation